-An estimated 25 to 50% of people with ADHD experience sleep problems, ranging from insomnia to secondary sleep conditions.
-Doctors are starting to realize the importance of treating sleep problems and the impact this can have on both ADHD symptoms and quality of life for ADHD patients and their families .
+ADHD begins in childhood and is present in approximately 5% of children , but more commonly diagnosed in boys.
+An estimated 25% to 50% of people with ADHD experience sleep problems, ranging from insomnia to secondary sleep conditions.
+Doctors are beginning to recognize the importance of treating sleep problems and the positive impact healthy sleep makes on quality of life for ADHD patients and their families .

-Beginning around puberty, people with ADHD are more likely to experience shorter sleep time, problems falling asleep and staying asleep, and a higher risk of developing a sleep disorder.
+Beginning around puberty, people with ADHD are more likely to experience shorter sleep time, problems falling asleep and staying asleep, and a heightened risk of developing a sleep disorder.
 Nightmares are also common in children with ADHD , especially those with insomnia.
 Sleep problems in ADHD tend to increase with age, though sleep problems in early childhood are a risk factor for future occurrence of ADHD symptoms.

-Even those who are rarely hyperactive during the day may experience racing thoughts and a burst of energy at night that interfere with sleeping.
-For some, nighttime presents the perfect opportunity to “hyperfocus” on a project, as there are less distractions.
-Unfortunately, this makes it difficult to settle down for sleep and it can lead to a disrupted sleep-wake schedule.
-Over time, insomnia may worsen as people start to develop feelings of stress related to bedtime.
+Those who are rarely hyperactive during the day may still experience racing thoughts and nighttime energy spurts that interfere with sleeping, leading to insomnia.
+For some, nighttime presents the perfect opportunity to hyperfocus on a project, as there are less distractions.
+Unfortunately, this makes it difficult to settle down for sleep and can lead to a dysregulated sleep-wake schedule.
+Over time, insomnia may worsen as people start to develop feelings of stress associated with bedtime.

 Many people with ADHD experience daytime sleepiness and difficulty waking up as a result of poor sleep.
 Others experience restless, non-refreshing sleep with multiple nighttime awakenings.

-- Sleep-Disordered Breathing: Sleep-disordered breathing (SDB), including snoring and sleep apnea, affects up to one-third of patients with ADHD.
+Sleep-disordered breathing (SDB), including snoring and sleep apnea, affects up to one-third of patients with ADHD.
 SDB leads to disturbed sleep and daytime sleepiness, and often causes symptoms typical of ADHD.
-The encouraging news is that treating SDB may reduce the need for stimulants in children believed to have ADHD.
-Studies suggest that removing the tonsils may help with ADHD and sleep apnea symptoms in children, while CPAP devices are a better choice for adults.
+Treating SDB may reduce the need for stimulants in children believed to have ADHD.
+Studies suggest that removing the tonsils may help with ADHD and sleep apnea symptoms in children, while CPAP therapy is considered a better choice for adults.

-- Restless Legs Syndrome: People with restless legs syndrome (RLS) are plagued by tingling sensations in the legs that make it hard to fall asleep.
+People with restless legs syndrome (RLS) experience tingling sensations in the legs that make it hard to fall asleep.
 RLS or other types of periodic limb movement disorders may occur in almost 50% of people with ADHD.
-Children with both ADHD and RLS appear to spend longer in stage one light sleep , which is not as restorative.
-Researchers believe RLS is caused by iron and dopamine deficiencies, which are also implicated in ADHD.
-RLS may be treated with iron supplements or dopaminergic agents.
+Children with both ADHD and RLS appear to spend longer in stage 1 light sleep , which is not as restorative.
+Researchers believe RLS is caused by iron and dopamine deficiencies, which are commonly associated with ADHD.

-- Narcolepsy: Individuals with narcolepsy tend to fall asleep suddenly during the day and may have difficulty sleeping soundly at night.
-Adults with narcolepsy are twice as likely to have had ADHD as a child.
-While the link between the two isn’t clear, researchers believe that the sleepiness brought on by narcolepsy might provoke ADHD symptoms.
-It’s also possible that both disorders might stem from a similar cause, such as a faulty gene or a problem with neurotransmitters.
+Individuals with narcolepsy tend to fall asleep suddenly during the day and may have difficulty sleeping soundly at night.
+Adults with narcolepsy are twice as likely to have experienced ADHD symptoms as a child.
+While the link between the two is not clear, researchers believe that the sleepiness brought on by narcolepsy may provoke ADHD symptoms.
+It is also possible that both disorders stem from a similar cause, such as a gene abnormality or a problem with neurotransmitters.
 Narcolepsy is usually treated with medication.

-Treating underlying sleep disorders is an important step toward improving sleep for people with ADHD.
+Diagnosing and treating underlying sleep disorders is an important step toward improving sleep for people with ADHD.
 Ask your doctor for a sleep study to rule out any secondary sleep disorders that may need to be treated along with your ADHD.
-A good doctor should monitor potential sleep problems on an ongoing basis, as these tend to develop over time.
+A qualified physician should monitor potential sleep problems on an ongoing basis, as these tend to develop over time.

 Sleep Tips for Children and Adults With ADHD and Sleep Problems

 Experts are cautiously optimistic that sleep interventions may be key to improving not only sleep, but also ADHD symptoms and the effects of ADHD medication .
-Indeed, preliminary studies have found that behavioral sleep interventions improve sleep, ADHD symptoms, quality of life, daily functioning, behavior, and working memory.
+Indeed, preliminary studies have found that behavioral sleep interventions improve sleep, ADHD symptoms, daily functioning, behavior, and working memory.